NishitSinha/Lung-Cancer-Detection-Using-CNN/README.md

-# 🧠 Lung and Colon Cancer Image Classification
+# 🧠 Lung Cancer Image Classification

 This project focuses on detecting and classifying histopathological images of lung and colon tissues into cancerous and non-cancerous classes using machine learning techniques, particularly Convolutional Neural Networks (CNNs).